-That was a truly epic low – the sort the occurs perhaps once in a generation.
+That was a truly epic low – the sort that occurs perhaps once in a generation.
 As further confirmation of the historic nature of the 2020 bottom, silver became cheaper versus gold that any point in our lifetime – and has since significantly outperformed gold on the rally that followed.

 Silver has continued to show relative strength versus gold through the consolidation period that has occurred over the past few months.
 That should give precious metals bulls confidence that the major bull market off last year’s lows remains intact.

 Silver has ridden a broader run-up in commodities as prospects for post-lockdown economic growth improve.
-Industrial demand for the white metal also stands to pick up from the trend toward electrification.
+Industrial demand for white metal also stands to pick up from the trend toward electrification.
 Silver is used in virtually all electronics and stands to benefit from accelerating growth in electric vehicles and solar panels in particular.

 Silver’s attributes as a monetary metal will also factor into its likely price rise over time as the value and status of the U.S. dollar erodes.

 The world’s reserve currency post-World War II is being abused like never before by its issuer.
 The federal budget deficit along with the Federal Reserve’s balance sheet are spiking to levels that would have been unthinkable just a few years ago.